patwakeem/elevator-controller/HOWTOUSE.md

-# The Greatest Elevator System Ever Devised
+# Using The Greatest Elevator System Ever Devised

 Your elevator call buttons should call an elevator using the request endpoint.
 If an elevator is on your floor and going in the same direction it will be assigned to you.
 - If no elevators are on your floor and going the same direction as you, you will be assigned an elevator which should be close and doesn't have many other stops.